Depression and Avoidance Behavior: How to Break the Cycle

 ?
 Example

-I'm not talking to my parents.
+I am not talking to my parents.

-I'm not taking care of myself.
+I am not taking care of myself.

 What are the side effects?
-I feel unhealthy, weak, lonely, afraid and hopeless.
-I have no-one to talk to.
+I feel unhealthy, weak, lonely, afraid, and hopeless.
+I have no one to talk to.

 Your Most Significant Negative Behaviors